physionetchallenges/physionetchallenges.github.io/2021/index.md

 __July 21, 2021:__ As you prepare your CinC papers, please follow the [CinC preparation and submission instructions](https://www.cinc.org/instructions-for-preparing-and-submitting-full-papers/) and use either our LaTeX ([Overleaf](https://www.overleaf.com/read/qqsvqvyrqkzr
 ) or [download](cinc_template.zip)) or [Word](cinc_template.docx) templates, which include important instructions, advice, and references.
 Please see [here](papers/) for more information, including our draft paper and important citation information.

 __June 23, 2021:__ CinC has [released](https://groups.google.com/g/physionet-challenges/c/qvYNaJvCaBw) its abstract decisions for the Challenge track of the conference.
 Congratulations to those with accepted abstracts.
-Those without an accepted abstract can still competed for a [wildcard entry](#wild-card).
+Those without an accepted abstract can still compete for a [wildcard entry](#wild-card).

 __May 1, 2021:__ The official phase of the Challenge reopens today.
 Due to your engagement, we have enormously expanded the training data, modified the lead combination, and modified the example code and scoring function.
 Please see [our announcement](https://groups.google.com/u/4/g/physionet-challenges/c/ICEtUoEFppM) on the [Challenge forum](https://groups.google.com/g/physionet-challenges) for more details.
 We will update and clarify these changes in response to your questions in the coming days.